 The latest GDP figures from November show the lowest growth since 2010 – well below half the long-term average.

-And the number of children from working households living in poverty stands at 2.9 million - an 800,000 rise since 2010 .
+And the number of children from working households living in poverty stands at 2.9 million - a rise of 800,000 since 2010.

 There are now 900,000 people on zero hours contracts with no guaranteed income.
 This has risen by 100,000 in just the last year.